aws/amazon-sagemaker-examples/README.md

 #### Pre-Built Deep Learning Framework Containers

-These examples show you to write idiomatic TensorFlow or MXNet and then train or host in pre-built containers using SageMaker Python SDK.
+These examples show you how to train and host in pre-built deep learning framework containers using the SageMaker Python SDK.

 - [Chainer CIFAR-10](sagemaker-python-sdk/chainer_cifar10) trains a VGG image classification network on CIFAR-10 using Chainer (both single machine and multi-machine versions are included)
 - [Chainer MNIST](sagemaker-python-sdk/chainer_mnist) trains a basic neural network on MNIST using Chainer (shows how to use local mode)